-The purpose of the Sign Code is to allow effective signage appropriate to the character of each zoning district, to promote an attractive environment by minimizing visual clutter and confusion, to minimize adverse impacts on nearby property and to protect the public health, safety and general welfare.
+The purpose of the Sign Code is to allow effective signage appropriate to the character of each zoning district, to promote an attractive environment by minimizing visual clutter and confusion, to minimize adverse impacts on nearby property, and to protect public health, safety, and general welfare.

-The Sign Code Regulations outline the guidelines pertaining to signage for each zoning district.
-The official sign code can be found in the City Code.
+The City Code. outline the guidelines pertaining to signage for each zoning district.
+The official sign code can be found in the

 Do I Need a Permit?

 Sign permits are required for all new signs, whether they are attached to the building or freestanding.
-You may fill out the Sign Permit Application and return it to the Community Development Division to obtain a permit.
+You may fill out the and return it to the Community Development Division to obtain a permit.
 Sign permit fees are based on the value of the sign and its installation.